KDE/digikam-doc/image_editor/transform_tools.rst

     After applying a shearing adjustment, the image inevitably gets blurred a little bit.
 For a single shearing, the amount of blurring is quite small, but two shears cause twice as much blurring as one, and there is no reason to blur things more than you have to.

 After you have sheared an image, there will be unpleasant triangular "holes" at the corners.
-One way to fix them is to crop the image with Transform --> Crop Image Editor menu.
+One way to fix them is to crop the image with :menuselection:`Transform --> Crop` Image Editor menu.

 .. figure:: images/editor_shear.webp
     :alt: